NITTE

-NITTE, officially NITTE (Deemed to be University), is an institute of higher education located in Derlakatte, Mangaluru, India.
-It is formed under the Trust of NITTE, a trust sponsored by Nitte Education Trust which has established 31 institutions spread in three campuses at Nitte, Mangaluru and Bengaluru.
+NITTE (Deemed to be University) is an institute of higher education and a private deemed university located in Deralakatte, Mangaluru, Karnataka, India.
+It was established under the Nitte Education Trust, which has founded 31 educational institutions across three campuses in Nitte, Mangaluru, and Bengaluru.

 The University Grants Commission which is a Government of India entity conferred the status of Deemed-to-be University in June 2008.

 The institution has been accredited with 'A+' grade by the NAAC.

 Academics

-The ABSM Institute of Dental Sciences (1985) was the first constituent college of Nitte University.
+The AB Shetty Memorial Institute of Dental Sciences (1985) was the first constituent college of Nitte University.

-Today, it has five constituent colleges, the other four being KS Hegde Medical Academy (1999), NGSM Institute of Pharmaceutical Sciences (1983), Nitte Usha Institute of Nursing Sciences (1992), and Nitte Institute of Physiotherapy (1997).
+As of June 2026, it has five constituent colleges, the other four being KS Hegde Medical Academy (1999), NGSM Institute of Pharmaceutical Sciences (1983), Nitte Usha Institute of Nursing Sciences (1992), and Nitte Institute of Physiotherapy (1997).

 KSH Medical Academy became a constituent of Nitte University in 2009.
 Recently it has three more constitute colleges namely Nitte Institute of Communication (2012), Nitte Institute of Architecture (2015) and Nitte MAM Institute of Technology (2022).